johnson-rl/Hook_Testing/readme.md

 #Hook Testing!

 This is an app for testing some hooks.
-There are many types of hooks.
-I will now list all types of hooks known to exist.

-1. Captain
-2. Web
-3. Fishing
-4. s
-5. And more!

-I will now test each type of hook.

-1. The Captain says please bring me my wine.
-And fails.
-2. The Web entangles you in it's grasp.
-And wins.
-3. The fishing returns several fish.
-And wins.
-4. s is just a letter.
-5. There are no more.
+Here is the format of a github webhook payload

 ```
 {